 The Holy Spirit

 God knows that we cannot walk in harmony with him through our efforts alone.

-Due to our sinful nature, we are inherently unable to align our lives with his principles and precepts consistently.
+Our sinful nature renders us unable to consistently align our lives with his principles and precepts.

-He has therefore given us the Holy Spirit to strengthen our stamina, intensify our noble desires, reinforce our self-discipline, and directly empower us when necessary.
+The Holy Spirit strengthens our stamina, intensifies our noble desires, reinforces our self-discipline, and directly empowers us upon request.

 Jesus relied on the Holy Spirit for spiritual fortitude as he walked in harmony with God on earth.
 If he did, we indeed must.